 Learn more about touring the Fort Heritage Precinct.

 Both the North West Mounted Police Fort and Warden’s Residence are wheelchair/walker accessible.
-The Historical Village is not wheelchair accessible, however, it can be managed by individuals with limited walking abilities who do not tire easily.
+The Historical Village is not wheelchair accessible, but can be managed by individuals with limited walking abilities who do not tire easily.

 The Fort Heritage Precinct is an outdoor site so be sure to prepare for the weather and bring a pair of walking shoes in order to spend a couple of hours experiencing all that the site has to offer.